NathanCordeiro/Magic-Box-Cipher/README.md

   3. Encryption:
        - Each letter in the message is converted to its position in the grid.
        - The character is replaced by the one directly below it in the grid.
-       - If the character is in the last row, it wraps around to the first row.
+       - If the character is the last character in the column, it wraps around to the first character in the column.
            - Example Message: "HELLO WORLD"

              | Character | Position in Table | Character Below | Encrypted Character |